awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

 1. On the **The execution was successful** page, choose **Close**\.

-### SQL Server Generate and Publish Scripts Wizard and bcp Utility<a name="SQLServer.Procedural.Exporting.SSGPSW"></a>
+### SQL Server Generate and Publish Scripts Wizard and bcp utility<a name="SQLServer.Procedural.Exporting.SSGPSW"></a>

-You can use the SQL Server Generate and Publish Scripts wizard to create scripts for an entire database or just selected objects\.
+You can use the SQL Server Generate and Publish Scripts Wizard to create scripts for an entire database or just selected objects\.
 You can run these scripts on a target SQL Server DB instance to recreate the scripted objects\.
 You can then use the bcp utility to bulk export the data for the selected objects to the target DB instance\.
 This choice is best if you want to move a whole database \(including objects other than tables\) or large quantities of data between two SQL Server DB instances\.
-For a full description of the bcp command\-line syntax, see [bcp Utility](http://msdn.microsoft.com/en-us/library/ms162802%28v=sql.110%29.aspx) in the Microsoft SQL Server documentation\.
+For a full description of the bcp command\-line syntax, see [bcp utility](http://msdn.microsoft.com/en-us/library/ms162802%28v=sql.110%29.aspx) in the Microsoft SQL Server documentation\.

-The SQL Server Generate and Publish Scripts wizard is available as part of Microsoft SQL Server Management Studio\.
+The SQL Server Generate and Publish Scripts Wizard is available as part of Microsoft SQL Server Management Studio\.
 This graphical SQL Server client is included in all Microsoft SQL Server editions except the Express Edition\.
 SQL Server Management Studio is available only as a Windows\-based application\.
 SQL Server Management Studio Express is available from Microsoft as a [free download](http://www.microsoft.com/en-us/search/Results.aspx?q=sql%20server%20management%20studio)\.

-**To use the SQL Server Generate and Publish Scripts wizard and the bcp utility to export data**
+**To use the SQL Server Generate and Publish Scripts Wizard and the bcp utility to export data**

 1. In SQL Server Management Studio, connect to your RDS SQL Server DB instance\.
-For details on how to do this, see [Connecting to a DB Instance Running the Microsoft SQL Server Database Engine](USER_ConnectToMicrosoftSQLServerInstance.md)\.
+For details on how to do this, see [Connecting to a DB instance running the Microsoft SQL Server database engine](USER_ConnectToMicrosoftSQLServerInstance.md)\.

 1. In **Object Explorer**, expand the **Databases** node and select the database you want to script\.

-1. Follow the instructions in [Generate and Publish Scripts Wizard](http://msdn.microsoft.com/en-us/library/bb895179%28v=sql.110%29.aspx) in the SQL Server documentation to create a script file\.
+1. Follow the instructions in [Generate and publish scripts Wizard](http://msdn.microsoft.com/en-us/library/bb895179%28v=sql.110%29.aspx) in the SQL Server documentation to create a script file\.

 1. In SQL Server Management Studio, connect to your target SQL Server DB instance\.